litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 ## Key Features

 - **Separated Funding Flow**: Fund with ETH first for gas, then optionally add ERC20 tokens
-- **Multi-Token Support**: Send and receive ETH, USDC, and USDT to your OmniAccount
+- **Multi-Token Support**: Transfer ETH, USDC, and USDT to your OmniAccount
 - **Signer Management**: View, add, and remove authorized signers through the UI
 - **Token Balance Display**: Monitor all token balances in real-time
 - **Test Token Faucet**: Mint test tokens directly from the UI